ispeters/async_scope/asyncscope.md

 state, and causes all future calls to `try_associate()` to return `false`.

 Associating work with a `simple_counting_scope` can be done through `simple_counting_scope`'s token.
-`simple_counting_scope`'s token provides 3 methods: `wrap(Sender&& s)`, `try_associate()`, and `dissociate()`.
+`simple_counting_scope`'s token provides 2 methods: `wrap(Sender&& s)`, and `try_associate()`.

 - `wrap(Sender&&s)` takes in a sender and returns it unmodified.
-- `try_associate()` attempts to create a new association with the `simple_counting_scope` and will return true if the association is successful, or false otherwise.
+- `try_associate()` attempts to create a new association with the `simple_counting_scope` and will return an engaged association when successful, or a disengaged association otherwise.
 The requirements for `try_associate()`'s success are outlined below:
-  1. While a scope is in the unused, open, or open-and-joining state, calls to `token.try_associate()` succeeds by incrementing the scope's count of oustanding operations before returning true.
+  1. While a scope is in the unused, open, or open-and-joining state, calls to `token.try_associate()` succeeds by incrementing the scope's count of oustanding operations before returning an engaged association.
-  2. While a scope is in the closed, unused-and-closed, closed-and-joining, or joined state, calls to `token.try_associate()` will return false and _will not_ increment the scope's count of outstanding operations.
+  2. While a scope is in the closed, unused-and-closed, closed-and-joining, or joined state, calls to `token.try_associate()` will return a disengaged assocation and _will not_ increment the scope's count of outstanding operations.

-- `dissociate()` will undo an association by decrementing the scope's count of oustanding operations.
+When a token's `try_associate()` returns an engaged association, the destructor of the resulting association will undo the association by decrementing the scope's count of oustanding operations.

-  - When a scope is in the open-and-joining or closed-and-joining state and an invocation of `dissociate()` undoes the final scope association, the scope moves to the joined state and the outstanding _`join-sender`_ completes.
+- When a scope is in the open-and-joining or closed-and-joining state and an association's destructor undoes the final scope association, the scope moves to the joined state and the outstanding _`join-sender`_ completes.

-The state transitions of a `simple_counting_scope` means that it can be used to protect asynchronous work from use-after-free errors.
+The state transitions of a `simple_counting_scope` mean that it can be used to protect asynchronous work from use-after-free errors.
 Given a resource, `res`, and a `simple_counting_scope`, `scope`, obeying the following policy is enough to ensure that there are no attempts to use `res` after its lifetime ends: